BSI-Bund/secvisogram/app/scripts/importUiMetaData/README.md

 ### `itemName`

-An name can be given that is shown in the list of items for items in an array.
+A name can be given that is shown in the list of items for items in an array.
 This can be a translation string or a value of a field in a sub-object.
 For a translation string use `itemNameTranslationKey`, for a field value use `itemNameField`.
 The `itemNameTranslationKey` should be given but will be overwritten when a value is found in the `itemNameField`.